Tutorial: Integrate Dropbox Business with Azure Active Directory

 On the Basic SAML Configuration page, enter the values for the following fields:

 a.
 In the Sign on URL text box, type a URL using the following pattern:

 b.
-In the Identifier (Entity ID) text box, type a value:
+In the Identifier (Entity ID) text box, type the value:

 On the Set up Single Sign-On with SAML page, in the SAML Signing Certificate section, click Download to download the Certificate (Base64) from the given options as per your requirement and save it on your computer.